Millionaires Row in Trumbull County">

 18. Trumbull County had one of the first newspaper publications in what was then the Connecticut Western Reserve, and more than two centuries later, you can still read that newspaper’s successor.
 Thomas Denny Webb first published “The Trump of Fame,” in 1821, though he reportedly wanted to call his paper “A Voice in the Wilderness” – until he damaged several necessary letter keys while traveling.
 The newspaper underwent a series of renames and mergers, eventually emerging as today’s countywide Tribune Chronicle, which still publishes daily in print.

-19. Boxing legend and two-time world heavyweight championship challenger Earnie Shavers grew up in the Newton Falls area.
+19. Boxing legend and two-time world heavyweight championship challenger Earnie Shavers grew up in the Braceville area.
 Shavers started boxing at the age of 22 and was known as one of the heaviest punchers in heavyweight boxing history.
 He fought title fights with Muhammad Ali and Larry Holmes in the late 1970s.
 After officially retiring from boxing in 1995, Shavers became a Christian minister and pastored in Arizona and then in England.

 20. Mesopotamia is home to part of the second-largest Amish community in Ohio and the fourth-largest in the nation.
 The Amish community runs many local businesses in northern Trumbull County, including the popular End of the Commons General Store on Mesopotamia’s historic commons.
 It is believed to be the oldest general store in Ohio.